Devattom/practice_python/README.md

 # Practice Python

-SMall repo to save some little practices on python
+Small repo to save some little practices on python